carlosperate/vscode-uf2-editor/README.md

 },
 ```

-## Configuring the Data Inspector
+## Data Inspector

-By default, the data inspector is shown just to the right of the data grid (or decoded text if enabled), but it can be configured (via the `uf2editor.inspectorType` setting) to instead show up while hovering over a data cell.
+The data inspector is always shown inline (aside) to the right of the hex view (and decoded text column if enabled).
+Hover and sidebar modes have been removed to simplify the experience.

-Another option is to give the data inspector a dedicated activity bar entry on the left (by setting `uf2editor.inspectorType` to `sidebar`) that appears when the UF2 editor is opened, causing the explorer or whatever sidebar you had opened to be hidden.
-If preferred, the UF2 editor view can be dragged into another view by dragging the ⬡ icon onto one of the other views.
-This can be used in combination with the `uf2editor.dataInspector.autoReveal` setting to avoid revealing the sidebar containing the data inspector altogether.

 ## Known Issues